howonlee/mertonon/essays/estimates.md

 The fizzleblorp handler has to be extended so that it can handle wizzleblorps.
 That task is not a widget to buy: it's a compounded quantity.
 Does the new wizzleblorp solution conflict with the previous hammlebloop solution?
 What about the Blorp Ray emissions?
 We have a deadlock over whether we should go with the Moople Standard or the Woople standard that some of the senior IC's have been fighting about for two years.
 And we have to deal with the Tootle-Noodle Phenomenon.

 This essay is one instance of a genre: there are a thousand essays decrying estimation in software and a relatively equal amount decrying estimation in other fields.
 The reason why the senior IC wriggles like a worm caught in the trap when asked for an estimate is because of that intermediate structure, which comes into their vision as innovation and uncertainty.
+The intermediate structure of things is always new - the screws are always the same, the wished-for product may be the same, but the screw-linkage-to-the-armature, the integration-between-Booper-and-Mooper, those are always new.

 Unlike basically every other instance of that genre, though, we do have something to suggest to you that's not some hortation to organize yourself differently or to spend more time thinking about what-have-you.